lucianpls/mod_retile/README.md

 # mod_reproject

-An apache module that converts a geospatial tile service from one projection and tiling grid to another
+An apache module that converts an AHTSE tile service from one projection or tiling grid to another

 # Building